 Skill building & support for Neurodivergent people.
 Consulting & training for workplace staff & business.

-In 2022, we are redefining Neurodiversity in the workplace for individuals and businesses across Australia.
+In September 2022, we will be redefining Neurodiversity in the workplace for individuals and businesses across Australia.

 NeuroEmploy aims to change the narrative, find innovative and productive ways to support neurodivergent people into and at work and educate employers and businesses about the value of having neurodiversity in the workplace.